How Many Small Businesses Don't Have a Website? 2026 Statistics & Data

 What percentage of small businesses don't have a website?

-Approximately 27–36% of small businesses in the US and UK don't have a website, according to multiple industry surveys.
-In developing markets like India, this number rises to 55–65%.
+Approximately 27% of US small businesses don't have a website in 2026 (down from 36% in 2020).
+In India and other emerging markets, the figure rises to 55–65%.
 The rate varies significantly by industry — trades and contractors have the highest rates (45–56%), while professional services have lower rates (15–25%).

 Why don't some businesses have websites?